Available in England and Wales.

 It is important that you read the Product Terms and Conditions and the General Terms and Conditions for Savings Accounts before deciding to open an account.

-Inheritance ISA - Specific Product Terms and Conditions
+1 Year Fixed Rate Cash ISA (Issue 9) - Specific Product Terms and Conditions

 1 - ISA Regulations

-1.1 Accounts are issued subject to the detailed rules contained in ‘The Individual Savings Account Regulations 1998’, as particularly amended by the Individual Savings Account (Amendments) Regulations 2015, or as otherwise amended from time to time (‘The Regulations’).
+1.1 Accounts are issued subject to the detailed rules contained in ‘The Individual Savings Account Regulations 1998’, ‘The Individual Savings Account (Amendment) Regulations 2007’, 'The Individual Savings Account (Amendment No. 2) Regulations 2010' and any subsequent amendments thereto. (‘The Regulations’).

 2 - Account Opening